bzchun/opt11/README.md

 2. Get QEMU to compile and run some baremetal
 3. Get QEMU to run some simple ACLINT
 4. Bring the QEMU ACLINT implementation to QEMU(?)
 In dromajo, check the CLINT (riscv_machine.cpp)

+Implement the ACLINT used in qemu in dromajo and figure out a way to verify it.
+Put the ACLINT in and ifdef